Paper Towns (novel): Reception

 Paper Towns received mostly positive reviews.
-Publishers Weekly said, "the title, which refers to unbuilt subdivisions and copyright trap towns that appear on maps but don't exist, unintentionally underscores the novel's weakness: both milquetoast Q and self-absorbed Margo are types, not fully dimensional characters".
+Publishers Weekly said: "The title, which refers to unbuilt subdivisions and copyright trap towns that appear on maps but don't exist, unintentionally underscores the novel's weakness: both milquetoast Q and self-absorbed Margo are types, not fully dimensional characters".
 It also said the novel is "another teen pleasing read".
 Kirkus Reviews praised the novel as "a winning combination".
-School Library Journal said, "Q is a great social outcast main character who sometimes thinks a little too much, but is completely relatable.
+School Library Journal said: "Q is a great social outcast main character who sometimes thinks a little too much, but is completely relatable.
 Though we only really see Margo for the first third of the book, the clues really create her character and give us the feeling she's a complex person.
 Finding out who Margo is through the things she left behind was a really great way to develop her character."

-Rebecca Swain of Orlando Sentinel stated, "Paper Towns has convinced me that jaded adult readers need to start raiding the Teen's section at the bookstore.
+Rebecca Swain of Orlando Sentinel stated: "Paper Towns has convinced me that jaded adult readers need to start raiding the Teen's section at the bookstore.
 Green, who grew up in Orlando and uses the city as a backdrop for the story, taps into the cadence of teenage life with sharp and funny writing, but transcends age with deeper insights."
 Chelsey G.H.
-Philpot, editorial assistant of The Horn Book Guide, said, "the end breaks your heart, and yet it feels right".
+Philpot, editorial assistant of The Horn Book Magazine, said: "the end breaks your heart, and yet it feels right".
 Rollie Welch called Paper Towns "Green's best work" up to that point.
-Michael Cart praised John Green for his symbolism and ability to synthesize imagination and reality; he wrote, "Green ponders the interconnectedness of imagination and perception, of mirrors and windows, of illusion and reality".
+Michael Cart praised John Green for his symbolism and ability to synthesize imagination and reality; he wrote: "Green ponders the interconnectedness of imagination and perception, of mirrors and windows, of illusion and reality".

 Robert Corwin of Arizona State University wrote, "some readers may find the author's use of language and sexual content objectionable."
-The Cleveland Plain Dealer stated, “Readers will find that the structure and central mystery of Paper Towns echo Green's debut, 'Looking for Alaska', and Gregory Galloway's 2005 novel, As Simple As Snow," and Kirkus Reviews wrote that Green's novel was “reminiscent" of Galloway's novel.
+The Cleveland Plain Dealer stated, “Readers will find that the structure and central mystery of Paper Towns echo Green's debut, Looking for Alaska, and Gregory Galloway's 2005 novel, As Simple As Snow," and Kirkus Reviews wrote that Green's novel was “reminiscent" of Galloway's novel.

 On June 23, 2014, Paper Towns was removed from the summer reading list for 13-year-olds at Dr John Long Middle School in Pasco County, Florida after a parent complained to a board member that she disapproved of the book's sexual content.
 The National Coalition Against Censorship responded to the removal by calling for the book to be reinstated to the reading list.
-In a letter to the district superintendent, the organization wrote, "No sound educational rationale for removing the book has been articulated, nor is it likely that one could be".
+In a letter to the district superintendent, the organization wrote: "No sound educational rationale for removing the book has been articulated, nor is it likely that one could be".
 Consequently, it was restored to the reading list the following month.